immy1996/immy1996.github.io/_posts/blog/2016-11-06-Finally-got-up-my-blog-up-and-running!.markdown

 You can either unzip it before you upload or once it is in your cloud9 workspace, unzip the file by entering in your terminal "unzip (yourzipfilename)".
 After doing that, you need to change into your directory of the unzipped file you uploaded like this:
+'cd (nameofyourblogunzipfilefolder)'

-You should type in this command once you're in directory of the unzipped file:
+You should type in this command once you're in the directory of the unzipped file:
+'jekyll build'

 Have you heard of markdown files?
 Well it's pretty simple to explain because this will make your life a lot easier instead of coding it in html.
 You can just write down in plain text like in a text file but once you put the code above into the terminal, it'll convert all of your markdown files to HTML files.
 You just have to create a new file in cloud9 of where your posts